johncajigas/philly-vue-exercise/README.md

 ## Requirements & considerations
 - Use Vue.js to build two pages of this website (Home, and About).
 Users should be able to use the navigation in the top right corner to travel between pages.
+The logo should link to the homepage.
 - Use a CSS framework.
 We've imported Bulma, but if you prefer something else, swap it out.
 - The content should stack on mobile (be mobile friendly).
 - Items that look like links can be empty <a> tags for this assignment, if a link wasn't provided in the endpoint.